PDP–Laban: Post-Duterte administration

 On September 20, 2024, PDP formally formed an alliance for the 2025 elections with Partido para sa Demokratikong Reporma, Pederalismo ng Dugong Dakilang Samahan and the Mayor Rodrigo Roa Duterte-National Executive Coordinating Committee (MRRD-NECC).
 Greco Belgica and Pantaleon Alvarez signed the agreement.
 In October 2024, the initial senatorial nominees—Ronald Dela Rosa, Bong Go, and Phillip Salvador—filed their candidacies for the Senate.
 Singer Jimmy Bondoc, former Cagayan Economic Zone Authority administrator & CEO Raul Lambino, and lawyer Jayvee Hinlo also filed as the additional senatorial candidates representing the party.
 Independents Victor Rodriguez, Rodante Marcoleta, and Apollo Quiboloy were also added into the lineup, ending up with nine senatorial candidates.
 Eric Martinez, the party vice president for Luzon and independent senatorial candidate, opted not to be included in the slate as he intends to "discharge any political bandages."
 The party launched their senatorial slate's campaign on February 13, 2025, at the Club Filipino in San Juan, Metro Manila.
 On April 10, 2025, pediatrician and content creator Richard Mata (an independent candidate and Bong Go's uncle) officially joined the slate, completing the "Duter-Ten" lineup (the word "Duter-Ten" is a portmanteau of "Duterte" and "ten", a reference to a ten PDP candidates approved and supported by the former president Rodrigo Duterte).
 On May 10, 2025, two days before the midterm elections, former Alyansa para sa Bagong Pilipinas senatorial candidates Camille Villar and re-electionist and presidential sister Imee Marcos were accepted as the party's guest candidates.

 On July 8, 2025, the Supreme Court recognized the Cusi-Matibag faction as the legitimate grouping of the PDP.

+On April 11, 2026 Sebastian Duterte officially became the party president of the PDP replacing senator Robin Padilla.
+The next day on April 12, 2026, the party along with the Reform PH Party and Partido para sa Demokratikong Reporma formed the RAGE Coalition.

+On May 10, 2026, PDP warned that congressmen who will vote to impeach Sara Duterte on May 11, 2026 will be black listed, not allowed to cross into the party, no political refuge, no political endorsements from the party, and will not be allowed to run under the party and when necessary, the party will file their own candidate in the congressman's district.